Ayushanbhore/Unreal-Quest3-SceneSample/README.md

 - **Real-Time Occlusion**: The project includes a custom shader that effectively occludes real-life objects in the scene.
 This allows for interactions and integration of real-world objects with virtual content, creating a more immersive mixed reality environment.

+- **Scene Data Integration**: Use the passthrough data to access and interact with real-world objects.
+For example, by pressing a button, you can highlight tables or couches in your physical room.
+The Quest 3's passthrough data is utilized to spawn virtual objects such as meshes or materials.

+- **User Interface for Real-Time Manipulation**: A user interface (UI) pops up when you press the menu button.
+This UI enables you to hide/show real-life tables and make them behave like occluders, seamlessly blending your virtual and physical environment.

 ## Getting Started

 To get started with this project, follow these steps: